EntangledSolutions-tech/Tajeer-plus/VEHICLE_STATUS_CONTRACT_INTEGRATION.md

 - User ownership is validated (vehicle must belong to the same user)

 ### 2. Vehicle Status Reset on Contract Deletion
-When a contract is deleted, the associated vehicle's status is automatically reset to "Available" (code 1).
+When a contract is deleted, the associated vehicle's status is automatically reset to "Available".

 **Implementation Location:** `apps/web/app/api/contracts/[id]/route.ts`

 **Flow:**
 1. Contract is retrieved to get the associated vehicle ID
 2. Contract is successfully deleted from the database
-3. System queries for vehicle status with code 1 ("Available")
+3. System queries for vehicle status by name ("Available")
 4. Vehicle's `status_id` is updated to reference the "Available" status
 5. Vehicle's `updated_at` timestamp is updated